angelbarrera92/kindle-send-gateway/README.md

 - HTTP endpoint `/send?url=<article-url>` to send articles to Kindle
 - Health check endpoint `/health` for monitoring
+- Comprehensive logging with prefixed output for easy debugging
 - Dockerized setup with nginx and fcgiwrap
 - Easy configuration via JSON file